wmtylerdavis/sirupsen.github.com/resume/index.md

 Freelance iOS Engineer
 October 2012 – December 2013

-+	Responsible for 60% of HowMuch iPhone application, 80%+ AFNetworking calls, and 90%+ bug fixes, implementing 3 complete UI design changes.
++	Responsible for 60% of HowMuch iPhone application(no longer in App Store), 80%+ AFNetworking calls, and 90%+ bug fixes, implementing 3 complete UI design changes.
 +	Complete Facebook iOS 6.0 integration - coded with the ability to tag and introduce friends to the app by posting Challenges to Facebook Open Graph.

 Data Analyst (Core 61A)
-US Air Force, Eglin AFB, Pentagon, VA
+US Air Force, Eglin AFB & Pentagon, VA
 April 2008 – Present

 +	Developed trend, hiring, and demographic charts for reports to the Assistant Secretary of the Air Force (Acquisition), Congress, and other AF leadership – gave key insight into directing future plans, policies, and programs for 34k+ workforce.